f5devcentral/f5-agility-labs-sslviz/docs/class5/module6/lab4.rst

 ================================================================================

-Create an SSL Orchestrator Inspection Service
+Create an Inspection Service
 --------------------------------------------------------------------------------

-The first step in your adventure into BIG-IP Next SSL Orchestrator automation is to create inspection services.
-These are the set of external security devices that will receive decrypted traffic.
-Inspection services are applied to service chains, service chains are applied to security policies, and security policies are applied to applications.

-Creation of an SSL Orchestrator inspection service involves two steps: creating the inspection service definition and deploying to an instance.
-We will create a TAP inspection service in this lab.
+Creation of an SSL Orchestrator Inspection Service involves two steps:
+- Create the Inspection Service definition
+- Deploy it to a BIG-IP Next instance

 #.
-To create the TAP inspection service, generate the following API call to CM (remember your **Authorization: Bearer** token):
+To create a TAP Inspection Service, send the following API call to BIG-IP CM (remember your **Authorization: Bearer** token):

    .. code-block:: text

       POST https://{{CM}}/api/v1/spaces/default/security/inspection-services
       {
          "name": "my-sslo-tap",
-         "description": "My SSLO Tap Inspection Service",
+         "description": "My SSLO TAP Inspection Service",
          "type": "tap-vlan",
          "network": {
             "vlan": "sslo-insp-tap"
          }
       }

+   Parameters:

-   **Type** defines either **tap-vlan** (default) or **tap-clone-pool**.
+   - **Type** defines either **tap-vlan** (default) or **tap-clone-pool**.
 The former minimally requires a specified **vlan**.
 The latter requires **vlan**, **destinationMacAddress**, and **endpoints/address values**.
 The **tap-vlan** option is the preferred TAP configuration, so we'll use this here.

    .. note::
-      Online documentation for this TAP inspection service API can be found at: https://clouddocs.f5.com/products/big-iq/mgmt-api/v0.0.1/ApiReferences/bigip_public_api_ref/r_openapi-next.html#operation/CreateInspectionService
+      Online documentation for this TAP Inspection Service API can be found at: https://clouddocs.f5.com/products/big-iq/mgmt-api/v0.0.1/ApiReferences/bigip_public_api_ref/r_openapi-next.html#operation/CreateInspectionService

 #.
-Once defined in CM, the inspection service must then be deployed to a BIG-IP Next instance.
-The above API call will return a JSON payload containing the id value of the new TAP inspection service object.
-Copy this value as it'll be needed in the instance deploy API call, as well as the service chain creation API call.
+Once defined in BIG-IP CM, the Inspection Service must then be deployed to a BIG-IP Next instance.
+The above API call will return a JSON payload containing the **id** value of the new TAP Inspection Service object.
+Copy this value because you it will be needed in the instance deploy API call, as well as the service chain creation API call.

 #.
-The instance deployment also requires knowledge of the BIG-IP Next instance ID.
+The instance deployment also requires knowledge of the BIG-IP Next instance **id**.
+To retrive that, send the **Get BIG-IP Instances** request from the **Collection**.

    To get that, make the following request:

    .. code-block:: text

       GET https://{{CM}}/api/v1/spaces/default/instances?select=hostname,id

 #.
-The returned JSON payload will include a listing for each associated BIG-IP Next instance, by hostname and id value.
-Copy the BIG-IP Next instance id value for use in the next API call.
+The returned JSON payload will include a listing for each associated BIG-IP Next instance, by hostname and **id** value.
+Copy the BIG-IP Next instance **id** value for use in the next API call.

 #.
 Deploy TAP Inspection Service to the BIG-IP Next instsance using the following API call: